Gold and silver prices soared, then plummeted. What’s going on?

 Some analysts argue that the rising prices of precious metals reflect a deeper crisis of confidence in economic systems worldwide after years of high inflation and rising national debts.

-The US national debt has grown to $38 trillion, the highest in the world.
-This is the amount of money the US government owes to its lenders, both domestic and foreign.
+The US national debt has grown to $38 trillion, the highest in the world, though a number of major economies, including Japan and Italy, have higher debt levels as a percentage of their GDPs.

 “In a world where almost every financial activity incorporates credit risk – that of a state, a central bank, an intermediary – gold remains the only asset without a counterparty.
 It makes no promises, pays no interest, and is not dependent on political decisions.
 It simply exists.
 And that is precisely why it provides security,” Diego Franzin, head of portfolio strategies at Plenisfer Investments, told Al Jazeera.